jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 ```
 plot_3D_surface_inter(eem, Normalisation = True)
 ```
- Plot an 3D surface interactive graph with the folowing axes:
+ Plot an 3D surface interactive graph with the following axes:
-        - x: the emmited wavelenght in nm
+        - x: the emitted wavelenght in nm
         - y: the excitation wavelenght in nm
         - z: the intensity in a.u or R.u depending on the data normalisation (normalised or not)

 This function has for argument the EEM matrix.

 The normalisation argument can be set to False if the function is called with an unnormalised EEM matrice.
 It allows the correct labelling of the fluorescence axes.